 Michael Rowley (MS ’20) began work in the lab in Fall 2018.
 He is conducting thesis research on social and cognitive ecology (spatial memory) in hybrid and ‘pure’ chickadees. @MikeLikesBirds

-Recipient of a VU Grad Studies 2019 Summer Research Fellowship; a 2017 Alexander Bergstrom Memorial Award (AFO); a 2019 Hesse Award from the American Ornithological Society; and a 2019 Student Research Grant from the Animal Behavior Society
+Recipient of a VU Grad Studies 2019 Summer Research Fellowship; a 2017 Alexander Bergstrom Memorial Award (AFO); a 2019 Hesse Award from the American Ornithological Society; a 2019 Student Research Grant from the Animal Behavior Society; and a Dept of Biology 2019-20 academic year fellowship (2 semesters)

 Taylor Heuermann (LAS ’19, MS ’20) is focusing on the influence of “personality genes” on boldness and exploratory behavior in chickadees.
 Taylor is in VU’s 5-year combined BS-MS program; she earned her B.S. in Biology in May 2019 and is now an M.S. student. @tmheuermann